A Central Partition of Molecular Conformational Space. V. The Hypergraph of 3D Partition Sequences

 {\bf 1.
 Introduction}

 The aim of this series of papers [1-6] is to build a set of mathematical tools for studying the energy landscape of proteins [7,8,9], and the present paper is a step further towards this goal.

 The energy surface of proteins is the essential tool for understanding the physico-chemistry of basic biological processes like catalysis [9].
+It is also a complex multidimensional structure that can only be built from the knowledge of the complete dynamical history of the molecule, which is currently out of reach of current molecular computing methods [9].
+One reason is that the relevant molecular structures arise from combinations of small local movements within the molecular backbone that computer programs generate sequentially: the efficiency of calculations might be greatly improved if combinatorial methods could be used instead.

+A big hurdle in using combinatorics for studying molecular dynamics simulations (thereafter referred as MDS) is the great accuracy needed in performing the computations (about a hundredth of angstr\"{o}m), this seems to preclude the use of discrete mathematics which form the basis of combinatorics.
+In fact the problem can be dealt in two steps: first one can momentarily give up numerical accuracy to study the dynamical properties of some discrete skeleton of the molecular structure, later in a second step molecular structures can be rebuilt from the skeleton [10].
+The present work deals exclusively with the first part.

-It is also a complex multidimensional structure that can only be built from the knowledge of the complete dynamical history of the molecule, which is currently out of reach for conventional molecular-dynamics simulations (thereafter referred as MDS) [9].
-One reason is that in an MDS trajectory the position of every atom in the molecule is calculated with an accuracy of a hundredth of angstr\"{o}m, which quickly overhelms even the most powerful computers.
-The main tool developped here can be described as a \textbf{fluctuation amplifier}: the small movements of a molecular system, which are easily sampled with the current simulating tools, are encoded by means of a simple combinatorial structure, from which the set of structures corresponding to realizable combinations of these movements can be generated.
+The main tool developed here can be described as a \textbf{fluctuation amplifier}: the small movements of a molecular system, which are easily sampled with the current simulating tools, are encoded by means of a simple combinatorial structure, from which the set of structures corresponding to realizable combinations of these movements can be generated.

-Within this approach, the $3D$-structures of protein molecules are encoded into binary objects called \textbf{dominance partition sequences} (DPS) [1-6], these are the generalization of a combinatorial structure known as noncrossing partition sequences [10].
+Within this approach, the $3D$-structures of protein molecules are encoded into objects called \textbf{dominance partition sequences} (DPS) [1-6], these are the generalization of a combinatorial structure known as noncrossing partition sequences [11].
 They generate a linear partition of molecular conformational space\footnote[1]{For an $N$-atom molecule it is a $3 \times (N-1)$-dimensional space where each point corresponds to a $3D$ molecular conformation.} (in what follows abridged to $CS$) into a set of connected disjoint regions called \textbf{cells}, each harboring the set of $3D$-conformations that have the same DPS.

 Partitions are a useful tool for studying multi-dimensional spaces, in our case they systematically spann a much wider volume range than the set of points along a random trajectory curve generated by a MDS, they have also been used in many other contexts [7,8,11].